Sami Bouajila

 Sami Bouajila (born 26 May 1966) is a Tunisian-French actor who has won two César Awards.
 Bouajila has worked and acted in two Oscar nominated films (Days of Glory and Outside the Law), both directed by director Rachid Bouchareb.

 Early life

 Bouajila's father emigrated from Tunisia to France in 1956, and worked as a building painter, a professionally recognized skill requiring specific technical knowledge.
-His grandfather was a Berber and immigrated to Tunisia.
+His grandfather was an Amazigh and immigrated to Tunisia.
 Bouajila was born and grew up in Échirolles, a suburb south of Grenoble.
 He studied theatre.

 Political views

 In June 2024, Bouajila signed a petition addressed to French President Emmanuel Macron demanding France to officially recognize the State of Palestine.

 Filmography

 Sami Bouajila at the Cannes Film Festival in 2009.